Hall Caine

 Caine was granted the Freedom of the Borough of Douglas, Isle of Man.
 Caine visited Russia in 1892 on behalf of the persecuted Jews.
 In 1895 Caine travelled in the United States and Canada, where he represented the Society of Authors conducting successful negotiations and obtaining important international copyright concessions from the Dominion Parliament.

 During the Great War (1914–1918) Caine wrote many patriotic articles and edited King Albert's Book, the proceeds of which went to help Belgian refugees.
 In 1917, Caine was created an Officer of the Order of Leopold by King Albert I of Belgium.
 Caine cancelled many literary contracts in America to devote all his time and energy to the British war effort.
-On the recommendation of the Prime Minister Lloyd George for services as an Allied propagandist in the United States, King George V made him a Knight of the British Empire in 1918 and a Companion of Honour in 1922.
+On the recommendation of the Prime Minister Lloyd George for services as an Allied propagandist in the United States, King George V made him a Knight Commander of the British Empire in 1918 and a Member of the Order of the Companions of Honour in 1922.
 Aged 78 Caine died in his home at Greeba Castle on the Isle of Man.